MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-addremoveprograms.md

 Add or Remove Programs lets users install, uninstall, repair, add, and remove features and components of Windows 2000 Professional and a wide variety of Windows programs.
 Programs published or assigned to the user appear in Add or Remove Programs.

-If you disable this setting or do not configure it, Add or Remove Programs is available to all users.
+If you disable this setting or don't configure it, Add or Remove Programs is available to all users.

 When enabled, this setting takes precedence over the other settings in this folder.

-This setting does not prevent users from using other tools and methods to install or uninstall programs.
+This setting doesn't prevent users from using other tools and methods to install or uninstall programs.
 <!-- NoAddRemovePrograms-Description-End -->

 <!-- NoAddRemovePrograms-Editable-Begin -->